-The Gund Institute for Environment at the University of Vermont is pleased to announce the creation of the Eric Zencey Prize in Ecological Economics to celebrate the best writing on the environmental limits of our finite planet.
+The Gund Institute for Environment at the University of Vermont has created the Eric Zencey Prize in Ecological Economics to celebrate the best writing on the environmental limits of our finite planet.

 The prize is supported by a growing endowment, established with generous contributions by family, friends and colleagues of Zencey, a pioneering scholar in ecological economics, a field that explores the relationships between economics and our planet’s limited natural resources.